Confluence Fountain – Yale Divinity School

 The original concept—designed by Yale School of Architecture students Ellen Zhu, Julia Edwards, and Cole Quist—was selected through a competitive design charette.
 To bring it to life in stone, they partnered with Ryan Ackerman, who served as both sculptor and guide.

 Set within one of the country’s most ambitious net-zero, regenerative building projects, the Living Village placed extraordinary demands on material sourcing, environmental integration, and design ethics.
 The final sculpture needed to be meaningful, structurally sound, low-impact, and sustainably integrated.
 Ackerman was brought in not just to fabricate—but to evolve the design and mentor the students through every technical and material decision.
+Ackerman engaged the services of the Living Village's architect, Bruner/Cott to help create and place the fountain within the new campus.

-Over the winter and spring of 2025, Ackerman worked closely with the student team– engaging in regular on-site meetings at the quarry and fabrication studio, as well as countless emails, drawings, calls, and field adjustments.
+Over the winter and spring of 2025, Ackerman worked closely with Bruner/Cott and the student team– engaging in regular on-site meetings at the quarry and fabrication studio, as well as countless emails, drawings, calls, and field adjustments.
 The process became a shared act of problem-solving and precision, involving close coordination with engineers, designers, and landscape contractors.
 From material selection to elevation changes, from recirculation design to finish type, the process was a shared act of problem-solving and precision.

 This wasn’t just fabrication—it was mentorship.
 Every detail—from methodology and material sourcing to height elevation, plumbing, finish choice, and recirculation—was refined through an ongoing dialogue between sculptor and students.